isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    was essentially "add something to the zone and forget it."
 With DNSSEC, each new component - re-signing, key rollover, interaction with parent zone, key management - adds more opportunity for error.
-It is entirely possible that a failure to validate a name is down to errors on the part of one or more zone operators rather than the result of a deliberate attack on the DNS.
+It is entirely possible that a failure to validate a name may come down to errors on the part of one or more zone operators rather than the result of a deliberate attack on the DNS.